Why Is Everyone Assuming That Kylie Jenner Didn’t Mean To Get Pregnant?

 psa: there's a way to be uncomfortable with Kylie Jenner's pregnancy without slut shaming her, a consenting 20 year old woman ⚠️— Matt Gehring (@mattryanx) September 22, 2017

 It's okay to be surprised, and yes, even uncomfortable with a 20-year-old getting pregnant.
-But in the US and UK, we have the incredible luck to live in a country in which a grown woman's choice of whether or not to have a child is her own — no matter how young we may think she is.
+But we have the incredible luck to live in a country in which a grown woman's choice of whether or not to have a child is her own — no matter how young we may think she is.

 Read These Stories Next: